Find your care

 Cushing's Disease vs. Cushing's Syndrome

 Cushing's disease is not the same as Cushing's syndrome.
-Cushing's syndrome refers to the general state characterized by excessive levels of cortisol in the blood.
+Cushing's syndrome refers to the general state characterized by excessive levels of cortisol in the blood and may require different treatments.
 Elevated cortisol levels can occur for reasons other than a pituitary tumor, including:

 - Tumors of the adrenal glands producing cortisol